apg/denote/README.md

 # denote

-Back in high school I had a clever, dorky English teacher who was a hard ass, but also someone I really adored.
+Back in high school I had a clever, but dorky, English teacher who was a hard ass, but also someone I really adored.
 Well, one day, we were discussing some SAT vocabulary words, one of which was "demise."